Petaluma's Inclusive Center for Jewish Life

 What could be better than feeding other people?
 We're Jewish, after all!

-For more information on how to sponsor a kiddush or to schedule a date for your kiddush, please contact Jennifer in the office at (707) 762-0340.
+For more information on how to sponsor a kiddush or to schedule a date for your kiddush, please contact Charlene in the office at (707) 762-0340.